 - Add the garlic and let cook for about 30 seconds to a minute.

 - Add the broth and Italian seasoning.
 Bring to a boil.
 When boiling, drop the heat and simmer.

-- Add the meatballs back to the pot along with the acini di pepe.
+- Add the meatballs back to the pot along with the acini di pepe and parsley.
 Cook for 10 minutes until the pasta and meatballs are cooked.